 The Chase Sapphire Preferred® Card is a great choice if you’re looking for a personal travel card that’s not tied to a specific airline.
-You can get 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide Plus, Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
+You can get 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide Plus, Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,000 when you redeem through Chase Ultimate Rewards®.
+Plus earn a $50 statement credit towards grocery store purchases within your first year of account opening.
 Points are worth an additional 25% value when redeemed for travel through the Chase Ultimate Rewards® portal.
 The card’s annual fee is $95.

 The bottom line

 The Alaska Airlines Visa Signature® credit card and the Alaska Airlines Visa® Business credit card offer rewards and perks that are very similar.
 Which one you go with is a simple matter of what you need the card for — personal use or a small business, and whether you are a regular Alaska Airlines customer.
 In either case, the Companion Fare offers great value.

 However, if you’re looking for a card with a little more flexibility, an airline-branded card might not be what you need.
 A card such as the Chase Sapphire Preferred® Card (for personal use) or the Capital One Spark Miles for Business (for a small business) may be better.